TaraRhoseyn/kicks_ecomm_store/README.md

 - **Fix**: Data is my products model was throwing invalid foreign key errors.
 This was because I was trying to load the data in the incorrect order.
 I first changed the model name, migrated changes, then 'loaddata' in the correct order of operations.
 - **Bug 7: /?product_type=socks URL not displaying any products**
 - **Fix**: Investigating in the Admin dashboard I discovered that the product_type and product_brand values were contaminating each other, with the product_types only going up to 8 (socks was 9) and the rest of the data being filled in with brand names.
 I fixed this by moving the product_brand value in the model and fixtures, deleting the brands in the Admin dashboard and reloading the data in the appropriate order (brands first).
+- **Bug 8: Inability to sort brands alphabetically by first letter**
+- **Fix**: My original method of trying to sort the brands object by alphabet, then render according to first letter was using a custom template tag (|firstchar) and the zip() method on a python alphabet string and django object.
+See this image to see how this looked.
+The dual iteration loop didn't work as intended.
+I could render either the brand name or the alphabet string, not use them in logic to render brands organised by the string itself.
+I changed this methodology and used the regroup template tag to regroup the brands query set instead which worked successfully.

 ## Deployment